Application of advanced security systems in smart residential buildings

 Intrusion Sensors: Install door/window sensors, motion detectors, and glass-break sensors.

-3. Integrate with Building Management Systems (BMS)
+3. Integration of security devices with Building Management Systems (BMS)

 a) Centralized Control: Connect all security devices to a unified BMS that allows real-time monitoring and control.